smithy-lang/smithy-kotlin/docs/design/request-compression-trait.md

 ### Compression Algorithms
 Given that Kotlin is multiplatform there should be multiple implementations of each compression algorithm.
 Currently gzip is the only supported compression algorithm by the server side and the only one supported for the SDK.
 Only gzip for JVM is supported specifically.
-This is done by using the following packages from the Java standard library: `GZIPInputStream` and `GZIPOutputStream`.
+This is done by using the following classes from the Java standard library: `GZIPInputStream` and `GZIPOutputStream`.
 The other KMP targets are not implemented, and are planned to be implemented using the CRT.

 New algorithms can be added as they become supported using the compression algorithm interface and by adding them to the list of supported algorithms.
 The same goes for non JVM KMP targets, these can be added by filling in the `actual` declarations for the target.